BlakvGhost/BlakvGhost/README2.md

 # Mon Projet

-La date actuelle est : Tue Jan 10 2023
+La date actuelle est : Wed Jan 11 2023

 ## Quote

-"Nothing strengthens authority so much as silence."
+"I care not so much what I am to others as what I am to myself.
+I will be rich by myself, and not by borrowing."

-🤖 This README2.md is updated with wickedness, by Quavo ❤️
+🤖 This README2.md is updated with pleasure, by Quavo ❤️

-Last update: Tue Jan 10 2023
+Last update: Wed Jan 11 2023